niuzhiqiang90/yapi-user-manager/README.md

-# yapi-user-operator
+# yapi-user-manager
-yapi-user-operator is a simple, easy and fast command line tool for managing yapi users.
+yapi-user-manager is a simple, easy and fast command line tool for managing yapi users.

 [中文](./README-zh.md)